popandopulo-geo/remote-sensing-superresolution/README.md

 ## Implemented Methods

-### SRGAN (Super-Resolution Generative Adversarial Network)
-A neural network model designed for super-resolution tasks, particularly focused on generating high-resolution images from lower-resolution inputs.
+**Super-Resolution Generative Adversarial Network (SRGAN):** A neural network approach for image super-resolution that utilizes a generative adversarial network (GAN) to produce high-resolution images from low-resolution inputs.

-### RCAN (Residual Channel Attention Network)
-A deep learning model that utilizes residual learning and channel attention mechanisms to enhance image resolution effectively.
+**Residual Channel Attention Network (RCAN):** A deep learning model that combines residual learning with channel attention mechanisms to effectively enhance image resolution by focusing on important features.

+### Modifications and Improvements

-### RCAGAN (Residual Channel Attention Generative Adversarial Network)
-A novel model combining the RCAN architecture with the adversarial training approach of SRGAN to improve the quality of high-resolution images.
+**Residual Channel Attention Generative Adversarial Network (RCAGAN):** A novel model that integrates the RCAN architecture with adversarial training from SRGAN, designed to improve image resolution further.
+This hybrid model leverages the strengths of both approaches and represents my own modification to enhance the super-resolution task.

 ## Data Used